Christianity in Pakistan

 Christianity is the third-largest religion in Pakistan, with the 2023 Census recording over three million Christians, or 1.37% of the total population in Pakistan.
-About 90 to 95% of Pakistani Christians are Dalits from the caste who converted from Hinduism.
+A majority of 90-95% Pakistani Christians are Dalits from the Chuhra caste who converted from Hinduism or from Mazhabi Sikh community.
 The province of Punjab has the largest population of Christians in the country.
 The majority of Pakistan's Christians are members of the Catholic Church or the Church of Pakistan, with the remainder belonging to other Protestant groups.

 Around 75 percent of Pakistan's Christians are rural Punjabi Christians, while some speak Sindhi and Gujarati, with the remainder being the upper and middle class Goan Christians and Anglo-Indians.

 Punjabi Christians

-As Punjabi Christians are mainly Dalit Christians, descendants of lower-caste Hindus who converted during the colonial era in India.
+Punjabi Christians are mainly Dalit Christians, descendants of lower-caste Hindus who converted during the colonial era in India.
 Their socio-economic conditions facilitate religious discrimination.
 Blasphemy allegations have led to several cases of mob violence against Christian households and churches.